xtaran/zsh-debian/debian/pkg-zsh-workflow.md

 When upstream releases a new version, we should follow these steps:

+### Merging new upstream tag (`zsh-$version`) into our upstream branch

+    % git checkout upstream
+    % git pull origin
+    % git fetch zsh
+    % git merge zsh-$version

+If that doesn't do a fast-forward merge, a fast-forward merge can be enforced as follows:

+    % git checkout upstream
+    % git reset --hard zsh-$version

+### Create the fake orig tar ball (until we can work with upstream's tarball)

+    % git archive --format=tar --output=../zsh_$version.orig.tar \
+          --prefix=zsh-$version/ zsh-$version
+    % bzip2 -9v ../zsh_$version.orig.tar

-### Removing non deb_* quilt patches
+### Remove all quilt patches which are applied upstream

-All non deb_* patches should be removed from 'debian/patches' directory, unless they fix an issue that was *not* addressed upstream and is therefore missing from upstream's code base.
+All patches applied should be removed from `debian/patches` directory, unless they fix an issue that was *not* addressed upstream and is therefore missing from upstream's code base.

-If such a change should prove to be required to be kept with the package permanently (e.g. because upstream refuses to apply the patch), the patch should eventually be renamed to match the `deb_*` nameing convention.

-### Merging 'upstream' into 'debian'
+### Merging the branch upstream into the branch debian

-After the 'debian/patches' directory was cleaned up in the previous step, merging 'upstream' into 'debian' should generally lead to a working package again.
+After the `debian/patches` directory was cleaned up in the previous step, merging `upstream` into `debian` should generally lead to a working package again.

 If old patches were still around, that could lead to conflicts when those would be applied during the build process.

+The message for the merge commit should be set to "New upstream release" to allow `git-dch' to pick it up correctly later. **TODO**:
+Doesn't really work.

 ### Insert initial changelog for the new upstream release